 Can A Baby Sleep With A Pacifier All Night?

 If you’re wondering whether your baby can use a pacifier when asleep at night the good news is yes, it is acceptable for a baby to sleep with a pacifier, provided you follow the tips below.

 Here are some guidelines to ensure your baby’s pacifier use is as safe as possible:

 - Use the correct sized pacifier or dummy for your baby.

 - Keep them clean to protect your baby’s developing immune system.
 Pacifiers should be sterilized if your baby is under 6 months, after which you can wash in soap and warm water.

 - Ensure the shield between the nipple and the ring is at least 1.5 inches to reduce the risk of choking.

-- Do not attach string to the pacifier, because this can be a strangling hazard.
+- Do not attach string, because this can be a strangling hazard.
 This includes pacifier clips (see below).

-- Do not put anything on the pacifier as coating (e.g. sugar or honey).
+- Do not put anything on the tip as coating (e.g. sugar or honey).

 - Never use the top or nipple from a bottle as a replacement for a pacifier.

 - Regularly inspect and replace your baby’s pacifier every 4-8 weeks.

 How Many Pacifier Clips or Leashes Do I Need?